 We are proudly registered breeders with MGA - Miniature Goats Australia.
-I am also a financial member of the DGSA (Dairy Goats Society of Australia) and am on the executive committee for both groups (South Australian branch for the DGSA).
+I am also a financial member of the DGSA (Dairy Goats Society of Australia) and I volunteer on the executive committee for both groups (South Australian branch for the DGSA).
 So please contact me if you'd like any further information on joining, we are always eager to welcome new members.

-These beautiful little animals make the perfect pets.
+Goats make the perfect pets.
 They are wonderful with children when they are hand reared or dam raised and handled regularly and they make fantastic companions.
 They are very social animals and must go in pairs unless you have other goats for company.
 Affectionate, cute, inquisitive and full of character!
 Each animal has its own very distinctive personality.
 Wethers and does make the best pets.
 Entire bucks are best left for breeding as they can get pretty smelly when they come into rut and hormones can make them a bit dangerous to anyone not familiar with their behaviour, we do not sell bucks as pets.

-Please be aware that mini goats, dairy goats or mini pigs are not suitable for a residential backyard.
-1/4 an acre for a pair of mini goats is the minimum we suggest.
+Please be aware that dwarf goats, dairy goats or mini pigs are not suitable for residential backyards.
+1/4 an acre for a pair of dwarf goats is the minimum we suggest.

 All our young goats are de-horned for their safety and your own.
 We regularly vaccinate and trim their hooves to help keep them in good condition plus ear tag all our stock as required by law.
 We also drench and treat for lice if needed.
 In addition we also supplement feed our animals when required and allow them 24/7 access to fresh water and mineral blocks/loose minerals which are vital for their continued good health.
 They must all have access to draught free shelter as goats hate the rain and can get sick if left in the elements!
 Young kids also need to be protected from predators like foxes, eagles and dogs.

-Miniature goats are perfect on small lifestyle acreage as well as bigger properties and we have found them to be very kind on the fences if they are content with company, routines, food and shelter.
+Goats are perfect on small lifestyle acreage as well as bigger properties and we have found them to be very kind on the fences if they are content with company, routines, food and shelter.
 They will test them though so they need to be tight and at least 1.2 metres tall and tight enough they can't squeeze underneath.
 There are always some exceptions and some can be Houdini's if given the chance.
 Make sure they can't use a top rail to gain purchase and learn to jump too as its a very hard habit to break.
 Bottle babies in our experience who seek out your company tend to be more mischievous.
 You must start with strong fences they cannot get through, under or over because if they can get out it can be an extremely difficult to get them to stop!!
 Particularly watch for rails they can crawl up or use on the top of fences to gain purchase and jump onto and over.
 Rail fences and pallet fences act like a ladder to a goat.

-These little gems come in a huge variety of shapes and colours and must be under 63.5 cm for a buck at 3 years old or 57cm for does when 3 years of age to be registered as a graded miniature goat with MGA.
+Goats and pigs come in a huge variety of shapes and colours.
 We are proudly registered with the MGA - Miniature Goats Australia and you can find very valuable information on their website which can be accessed through our 'Links' page.
 Being part of this association allows us to show and be involved in some fantastic events and we would recommend you consider joining, even as a social member if you are keen to become involved with this wonderful breed.
 We are also registered with the DGSA for our Diary Goats and the link is also available with cheese recipes and all sorts of info on the web page.

-Another love of mine is gardening and the goats help out whenever they can.
+Another love of mine is gardening and the goats, chickens and pigs help out whenever they can.
 A little nibble here and the trimming of a rose bush there...